Addychauhan/Data-Analysis/StudentPackagePrediction/README.md

-# Student Placement package Prediction using Linear Regression
+# Student Placement Package Prediction using Linear Regression

 ## 📌 Project Overview
 This project predicts the placement package of a student based on their CGPA